 Ryan Gibson also selected self-storage for similar reasons – it is an asset class with the lowest “resting heartbeat” (no tenants, little maintenance, minimal employees).
 But, additionally, he picked self-storage because it has the most automation and the highest returns.

-Brandon Moryl was one of only two people who selected their $20 million to be in the form of single family homes.
-And in particular, luxury homes.
+Brandon Moryl was one of only two people who selected their $20 million to be in the form of single-family homes.
+In particular, luxury homes.
 According to him, that part of the real estate market has yet to fully recover, meaning there is the potential for a lot of growth.
 Additionally, there is less competition in the high-end SFR space compared to your typical $75,000 fixer upper.
 He also said, “with the stock market killing it and the overall economy rocking, combined with programs like 5% jumbo [loans], that’s is where I would be.”
 Finally, and maybe most importantly, he says it’s sexy owning million-dollar homes.
 Indeed!

-The investors who selected “other” offered more creative or niche investment strategies.
+The investors who selected “other” offered more creative or niche property investment strategies.

 Danny Randazzo went with a diversified approach.
 Chibuzor Nnaji Jr. concurred.
 Danny would look for a deal in each asset class and invest in a few of the most attractive opportunities.
 “It could be one deal requiring $20 million or it could be a deal in each.
 Share the love!”

 Deren Huang, with the support of Michael Nerby, would invest in NNN, or triple net leases.
-According to Wikipedia, a triple net lease is a lease agreement on a property where the tenant or lessee agree to pay all real estate taxes, building insurance and maintenance (the three “nets”) on the property in addition to any normal fee that are expected under the agreement (rent, utilities, etc.).
+According to Wikipedia, a triple net lease is a lease agreement on a property where the tenant or lessee agrees to pay all real estate taxes, building insurance and maintenance (the three “nets”) on the property, in addition to any normal fees that are expected under the agreement (rent, utilities, etc.).
 He said NNN is the true passive investment.